ricardo8aib/terraform-templates/templates/lambda-pandas/README.md

 ### Important *

 In order to use the Pandas library, these terraform scripts create a layer using the AWS provided layer for Pandas.
-To use a custom version of pandas or any other library, refer the `lambda-custom-layer` template.
+To use a another version of pandas or any other library, refer the [Lambda Custom Layer](https://github.com/ricardo8aib/terraform-templates/tree/main/templates/lambda-custom-layer) template.

 ## Creating the Lambda function